Michael Estrada: Club

 Estrada started his career with Macará, making his senior debut in the Ecuadorian Serie A on 10 March 2013 in a 1–0 loss against Barcelona.

 After three seasons with Macara's first team, Estrada joined El Nacional.
 He made his debut on 7 February 2016, scoring in a 2–1 win over Barcelona.

 In December 2019, Estrada joined Liga MX side Toluca.

 On 8 February 2022, Estrada moved to Major League Soccer side D.C.
 United on a season-long loan.
 Estrada debuted for United's 2022 season opener against Charlotte FC on 26 February, scoring 2 goals in the 3–0 win.
 In August, Estrada and the club mutually terminated the loan, and he returned to Toluca after scoring four goals in 16 league appearances.

 Shortly thereafter, Estrada joined Cruz Azul on a year-long loan with an option to buy.
 He made his debut on 17 August in a 2–1 defeat to Tijuana.

+On 16 February 2024, Estrada left CSKA, making 17 league appearances and scoring 4 goals.

+Estrada was announced at LDU Quito on 17 February 2024.

 International

+Estrada was selected in the 28 player Ecuador squad for the 2021 Copa América.

 On 14 November, Estrada was named in Ecuador's 26-man squad for the 2022 FIFA World Cup.
 He would start in the opening match of the group stage, a 2–0 win over Qatar.